-- Auction markets and transportation services.
+- Auction marts and transportation services.
 Auction markets and third-party transportation services were excluded from the Pilot scope primarily because the amount of time cattle spend in these segments was insufficient to merit the significant resources that would be required with their inclusion; additionally, these entities currently do not enter data into any chain of custody tracking system. - Feed.
-Even though it represents ~70% of the environmental and economic footprint associated with Canadian beef production, feed was excluded from the Pilot's indicator and verification scope out of respect for the work being done by the Canadian Round-table for Sustainable Crops (of which McDonald's is also a leading member) to develop metrics specific to crops used for feed.
-The two roundtables both have considerable tasks to accomplish independently, but they continue to engage with one another and will merge their efforts where and when appropriate. - McDonald's Canada's Restaurants.
-McDonald's Canada's restaurants and third party distribution suppliers were out of the scope of this Pilot because they have ongoing sustainability projects.
+Even though it represents ~70% of the environmental and economic footprint associated with Canadian beef production, feed was excluded from the Pilot's indicator and verification scope out of respect for the work being done by the Canadian Roundtable for Sustainable Crops (of which McDonald's is also a leading member) to develop metrics specific to crops used for feed.
+The two roundtables both have considerable tasks to accomplish independently, but they continue to engage with one another and will merge their efforts where and when appropriate.